 Some off-grain fabric is impossible to cut properly.
 Never buy a bolt of fabric if you find that it is off-grain, however pretty it is , especially if it is a printed/patterned one and you intend to match the patterns.
 It will be difficult for you to align it properly.

 How to find the grainline in a fabric

 On a newly bought fabric you will know the grain line in a glance.
 You will have to ensure that the fabric is cut straight crosswise.

 First and foremost just eyeball the corners of the fabric – if the corners form a right angle the fabric is cut properly

-you can look carefully at the lengthwise and crosswise thread and ensure that they are at right angles to each other.
-If the fabric is off grain they will be intersecting at a slanting or curved manner
+You can look carefully at the lengthwise and crosswise thread and ensure that they are at right angles to each other.
+You probably need your reading glasses for this, as it needs a close study.
+If the fabric is off-grain they will be intersecting at a slanting or curved manner

 A similar method done in a slightly different way is to pull the crosswise thread as described earlier ; cut the fabric by this pulled thread and fold by the center to match the edges – crosswise and lengthwise.
 If the fabric is off the grain there will be wrinkles in the fabric near the center fold.
 This is going to be trouble as you sew

 When the fabric you have is already cut and has no selvedge to recognize the grain you will have to find the grainline with careful observation and testing.
 The lengthwise grain yarn will be stronger and crosswise yarn thread is weaker and will snap easily.
 Another way to try to tear the fabric – when you tear the fabric by the length the fabric will tear easily (because of the weak crosswise thread).
 If you are tearing the fabric by the width it will be more difficult.